-Choosing a Counsellor
+Choosing a Muslim Counsellor / Therapist

 There is no one method or body of Islamic counselling and with so many people now offering Islamic counselling it can be over whelming.
 Sadly some of these individuals who have little to no experience and advertise their services are not only hurting the professional industry but can seriously effect a client’s health by doing more harm than good thus putting a client off counselling and from seeking any further help.